 Kennewick is a larger medium-sized city located in the state of Washington.
 With a population of 84,347 people and 15 constituent neighborhoods, Kennewick is the 13th largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kennewick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kennewick is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kennewick who work in office and administrative support (14.82%), sales jobs (10.49%), and management occupations (8.03%).
+Unlike some cities, Kennewick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kennewick are a mix of both white- and blue-collar jobs.
+Overall, Kennewick is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Kennewick who work in office and administrative support (10.85%), management occupations (9.12%), and sales jobs (9.12%).

-The per capita income in Kennewick in 2010 was $25,088, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,352 for a family of four.
+The per capita income in Kennewick in 2018 was $27,731, which is middle income relative to Washington and the nation.
+This equates to an annual income of $110,924 for a family of four.
 However, Kennewick contains both very wealthy and poor people as well.

-Kennewick is a very ethnically-diverse city.
+Kennewick is an extremely ethnically-diverse city.
 The people who call Kennewick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kennewick residents report their race to be White, followed by Asian.
 Kennewick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.57% of the city’s residents.
-Important ancestries of people in Kennewick include Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 26.93% of the city’s residents.
+Important ancestries of people in Kennewick include German, English, Irish, Norwegian, and Swedish.

 The most common language spoken in Kennewick is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Slavic languages.